If you install solar panels, will it affect the value of your home when you come to sell? Do solar panels affect your chances of getting a mortgage?

 We think that could be set to change though as more people come to appreciate the difference that solar can make to household self-sufficiency and, in combination with other jigsaw pieces like electric vehicles, home batteries and electric heating, cost and environmental impact.

 Even without any of those other smart energy assets, they do provide lower energy bills, and could also raise your home’s Energy Performance Certificate (EPC) value, so they may just tempt a buyer who’s sitting on the fence.

 Will solar panels affect my ability to secure a mortgage?

-If you own the solar panels on your home, then they’re not likely to affect your mortgage.
 According to the Council of Mortgage Lenders, the only effect solar panels will have on a lending decision will be the extent to which they affect the value of your property.